vynci/vynci-dev-v4/posts/robot-sensors-4g-lte-modem/index.md

 ## Summary

 This article delves into the latest developments regarding the recently integrated onboard 4G/LTE modem and sensors.
 While we've conducted an outdoor test, it's worth noting that further enhancements are required for the peer-to-peer video streaming via WebRTC.
-Our forthcoming project steps will emphasize the enhancement of video feed stability and reduction of fragmentation to address this issue.
+The forthcoming project steps will emphasize the enhancement of video feed stability and reduction of fragmentation to address this issue.

 ![Summary](./summary.jpg)

 At the moment, the sensor data stream we receive from the rover is primarily used for display purposes.
-Our upcoming steps will involve harnessing this data to enhance the rover's navigation system.
+The upcoming steps will involve harnessing this data to enhance the rover's navigation system.

 I trust you find this article enjoyable, and I invite you to stay tuned for the forthcoming project updates.
 Thank you for your interest!